Do you run a business? Are you a freelancer looking to form a new company? If so, you may be confused about the different types of entities available.

 - Provide pass-through taxation: Filing tax forms is easy.
 All you need to do is complete IRS Schedule C.

 - No protection from liability: Single owners are responsible for all tax liabilities, even if they hire employees.

 - A limited lifespan for the business: Were something to happen to the owner, business operations would cease immediately.
 This could be unanticipated and untimely, and could negatively affect any employees involved.

-- Challenges raising capital: Other entity types, like LLCs and C Corporations, can offer ownership stake to investors.
-A sole proprietorship doesn’t have such luxury, which could make it challenging to raise capital.
+- Challenges raising capital: Other entity types, like LLCs and C Corporations, can offer an ownership stake to investors.
+A sole proprietorship doesn’t offer that option, which can make it challenging to raise additional capital.

 Advantages of a single-member LLC include: